 In most cases, written notice of termination of employment must be addressed to the employee.
 It can be provided in person or by mail, fax or e-mail, as long as delivery can be verified.

-There are special rules for providing notice of termination if an employee has a contract of employment or a collective agreement that provides seniority rights, allowing an employee who is laid off or terminated to displace ("bump") other employees.
+There are special rules for providing notice of termination if an employee has a contract of employment or a collective agreement that provides seniority rights that allow an employee who is to be laid off or whose employment is to be terminated to displace (“bump”) other employees.